davewhiteland/feeblepoint2/README.md

 prepare an ignite talk, or things like ignite talks.
 It saw some action, but these days you should use [reveal.js](https://revealjs.com) instead.

-This one-pager (FeeblePoint2) been handy for me, I hope it's handy for you too.
+This one-pager (FeeblePoint2) has been handy for me, I hope it's handy for you too.
 Being able to clearly indicate which part of the thing you're talking about whilst sharing a screen on a "video call" or presentation seems to be a fairly basic requirement.